PietPtr/Ex-PART/docs/programming.md

 - `<output n>`: the name of some output port.
 - `<output_type n>`: the type of some output port.
 - `<state_expr n>`: the transition expression for this state.
 This expression is simply a Haskell expression.
 Any Haskell construct can be used here, except for records, as they contain the character `}` in their syntax (see also issue [#15](https://github.com/PietPtr/Ex-PART/issues/15)).
 A transition expression can use any of the variables that are in scope in the component: inputs, other states, even the next values for other states, as long as there is no mutually recursive dependency between them.
 To find out if this has happened (on accident), run the Clash simulation.
 If it produces no output there probably is such a mutually recursive pair in a component somewhere.
-- `<output_expr n>`: the transition expression for the output.
+- `<output_expr n>`: the transition expression for some output.

+Notice that there is a prime (`'`) after `<state n>` in the equation for the transition expression!
+The new state for an old state `state` is always called `state'`.

-Example components are given in the "Thorough Explanation of a Basic Ex-PART Program" section, and of course every example project contains many components.
+Example components are given in the ["Thorough Explanation of a Basic Ex-PART Program"](#thorough-explanation-of-a-basic-ex-part-program) section, and of course every example project contains many components.

 ## `.expi` file